-Kick off the new school year with this back to school teacher gift, a survival kit which is sure to help your teacher make it through that busy first week with a smile!
+Kick off the new school year with this back-to-school Teacher Survival Kit.
+It's gift that's sure to help your teacher make it through that busy first week with a smile!

 When I was a first grade teacher, there were three things I required to get through the first week of school: energy, sanity, and a boatload of antibacterial hand sanitizer.
-Now that I’m a mom of a first grader, hopefully my kids’ teachers will appreciate these “survival kits” full of the same.
+Now that I'm a mom of a first grader, hopefully my kids' teachers will appreciate these Teacher Survival Kits full of the same!

 The first week of school is a long one for everyone involved.
 By the end of the week, the kiddos are worn out from absorbing rules and learning schedules, sitting still and paying attention.
 The parents are worn out from getting up early and staying up late to make sure that clothes are washed, lunches are prepared, and backpacks are packed.

-And the teachers?
-Y’all, the teachers have already been up at the school at all hours of the day and night for weeks now, setting up their classrooms and attending inservices.
-Then the first week of school hits and the actual students arrive, and they need additional stamina and patience to make sure that their new little learners are happy and engaged, that they’re making new friends and following new rules, and that nobody gets lost!
-It’s a fun but exhausting week, and I think just about every teacher out there would appreciate some caffeine and chocolate to power through it.
+Then the first week of school hits and the actual students arrive.
+Those amazing teachers need additional stamina and patience to make sure that their new little learners are happy and engaged, that they're making new friends and following new rules, and that nobody gets lost!
+It's a fun but exhausting week.
+And I think just about every teacher out there would appreciate some caffeine and chocolate to power through it.

-As for the antibacterial hand gel?
-Well, a classroom is not unlike a giant petri dish, so that’s to make sure the germs don’t get the teachers down and we’ll see them back next week. 😉
+As for the antibacterial hand sanitizer?
+Well, a classroom is not unlike a giant petri dish.
+So that's to make sure the germs don't get the teachers down and we'll see them back next week. 😉

 However, if you don't want to go the gift card route, there are some additional ways you could use this printable.
 Instead of putting everything in a box, you could alternatively pick up a 20-ounce soft drink or a bottled coffee drink, tie a chocolate bar and bottle of hand sanitizer on either side with some colorful ribbon, and then use the printable as a tag.